drug-design/course/docs/chapters/peptidomimetics.md

 ##### Ro-24-9975 is a Non-Peptidic Mimic of TRH

-Design effort for identifying non-peptidic mimics of TRH succeeded in creating molecules such as Ro 24-9975 as potential drug candidates.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/ro-24-9975-is-non-peptidic-mimic-trh-5d5245c4'><i class='fa fa-play' aria-hidden='true'></i></button>Design effort for identifying non-peptidic mimics of TRH succeeded in creating molecules such as Ro 24-9975 as potential drug candidates.
 The X-ray structure of TRH, NMR studies and molecular modeling were essential parts in the discovery of such mimics.
 An illustration of the concept considered in this projet is given in the following page.
 *[NMR]: An analytical method that allows the spectroscopic detection of structural information of molecules.
 It requires the application of a strong magnetic field.
 *[molecular modeling]: A field that models molecular behavior with theoretical methods and computational techniques.
 *[nce]: New Chemical Entity: a compound not previously described.